-Understanding the role of investor reaction to earnings management is important, as even initially legal behavior can lead managers towards fraud.
+Understanding the role of investor reactions to earnings management is important, as even initially legal behavior can lead managers towards fraud.
 For example, legal earnings management can lead managers down a slippery slope towards accounting fraud (Chu et al. 2019).
 Prominent attempts to prevent misconduct have included calls to change managerial compensation, and to strengthen board and auditor independence.
 Some interventions have met with success.
 For example, public oversight of accountants has induced stronger financial reporting credibility (Gipper et al. 2019).
 Frequently, however, regulatory attempts have met with mixed success (Hail et al. 2018), amongst other reasons due to incomplete enforcement (Christensen et al. 2013, 2016).
 Our result that broad clienteles of investors, though for different reasons, elect to invest into firms managed by CEOs perceived as honest, suggests that market forces may after all help curb unethical managerial behavior.

 Importantly, our findings also extend a developing stream of research highlighting the negative effects of earnings management on investors' willingness to invest.
 Previous research found that earnings management reduces trust in managers' reporting decisions.
 This reduction in trust also affects investment decisions (Hewitt et al. 2020).
-We find similar results concerning the role of trust, but also develop this idea by showing that earnings management signals CEOs' moral values to investors.
-Furthermore, we add to this research by showing that investors differ in how they interpret and use this information.
-We observe an instrumental (for proself investors) vs. principled (for prosocial investors) interpretation of managerial dishonesty attribution.
+We develop this research further by focusing on one arguably important component of trustworthiness of managers, namely, their perceived commitment to honesty.
+We specifically show that earnings management signals CEOs' commitment to honesty to investors and document that investors differ in how they interpret and use this information.
+We observe an instrumental (for proself investors) vs.